Your cookie preferences

 What’s happening in the Middle East?

 The US and Israel escalated tensions in the Middle East with strikes on Iran on 28 February.
-Iran has responded with counter-strikes on targets in multiple countries.
+Iran has responded with counter-strikes on targets - including oil refineries and tankers - in multiple countries.
 It has also closed the Strait of Hormuz, which is a key shipping route for oil and gas.
-At this point, it’s unclear how long the situation will last.
+While talks have taken place aimed at opening it up again, it’s unclear how long the situation will last.

 This has led to a spike in oil prices and, because gas prices are linked to oil prices, a spike in wholesale gas prices.
-Gas has risen by 30% to the highest level in more than three years and, because gas plays a key role in electricity pricing, electricity is likely to increase in price as well.
+Gas has risen to its highest levels in more than three years and, because gas plays a key role in electricity pricing, electricity is likely to increase in price as well.

 What does this mean for energy bills?